How to measure profitability: margin formulas and tips

 What's a good profit margin for your business?

 A "good" profit margin depends on your industry, business model, and growth stage.
-General benchmarks include:
+Here are some general benchmarks to help you gauge where you stand.

 - Gross profit margin: 50-70% for service businesses; 20-50% for retail and product businesses